-Following from International Colour Day, on March 21, I thought I would take a look at some of the most colourful beaches around the world.
+Following from International Colour Day, on March 21, I thought I would take a look at some of the world’s best beaches according to the most colourful.

 - Ramla Bay, Malta

 The reddish-golden sandy beach of The Ramla Bay in the north of the island of Gozo, combined with the luscious green landscapes offers a beautiful display of colours.
 The Ramla Bay is a historical place, where Roman ruins are buried in the sand, as well as the ‘Cave of the Kalypso’, which lies on the Western part of the Bay.

 - Glittering Beaches in the Maldives